FgBierwart/KOSTA-Toolbox/README.md

 - trunction is a parameter which indicates which projection we are using.

-# Validation of the Lyapunov function.
+# Validation of the Lyapunov function